 What type of cable does the camera come with?

-Be sure that you purchase a camera with cables or at least ones compatible with your device.
+Be sure to purchase a camera with cables or at least ones compatible with your device.
 Many cameras offer wireless options, but make sure and confirm this before buying the camera.

 Buying your sewer camera doesn’t have to be complicated.
 Whether you are looking for something basic or you want some features that make recording your video easier, there is a camera that will meet your needs.
 However, it is essential to know what you need in a camera to find the best product for the money you are spending on it.

-It is also vital to follow all instructions to work correctly and last longer when using your sewer camera.
+Following all instructions to work correctly and last longer when using your sewer camera is vital.
 If this is something you will use often and for many years, these tips can help ensure that it lasts and works correctly for a long time.